SzabadosA/tap_out/README.md

     - Sends an SMS with a predefined message and the user's current location to all predefined contacts.

 3. **Location Tracking**:
-    - Continuously sends location updates to the server.
+    - Continuously sends location updates to the server, when active.
     - The location can be tracked via a web interface.

 4. **Foreground Service**: